luigifreda/pyslam/README.md

 If you use pySLAM in your projects, please cite this document:
 ["pySLAM: An Open-Source, Modular, and Extensible Framework for SLAM"](https://arxiv.org/abs/2502.11955), *Luigi Freda*
-You may find an update version of this document [here](./docs/tex/document.pdf).
+You may find an updated version of this document [here](./docs/tex/document.pdf).

 ---
 ## Roadmap